-Rethink Mental Illness has been awarded a contract with Derbyshire County Council and the four Derbyshire CCG’s to deliver a county-wide Recovery and Peer Support Service.
+Rethink Mental Illness has been awarded a contract with Derbyshire County Council and Derby and Derbyshire CCG to deliver a county-wide Recovery and Peer Support Service.
 The service will help people improve and maintain their mental health and wellbeing and reconnect with their local community by offering access to targeted one-to-one staff support, telephone support and community groups, and is open to anyone over the age of 18 living in Derbyshire who is experiencing mental ill health.

-The 8 week course aims to support individuals to adopt different skills for recovery and well-being through a facilitated group process using an educational and practical approach.
-The group aims to help people to learn and practice about the benefits of a healthier and more confident lifestyle.
+The eight-week course aims to support individuals to adopt different skills for recovery and well-being through a facilitated group process using an educational and practical approach.
+The group aims to help people to learn and practise about the benefits of a healthier and more confident lifestyle.
 It is delivered using a recovery focus and theme as a motivator to support health behaviour change.

-This is an 8 week programme, each session last for 2.5 hours and focuses on both the theory of building confidence and putting these skills into action at a local outdoor centre.
+This is an eight-week programme.
+Each session lasts for 2.5 hours and focuses on both the theory of building confidence and putting these skills into action at a local outdoor centre.
 It has been funded in Partnership with Public Health and is for service users who are currently open to CMHT as part of the Recovery offer.

 Active Confidence can help you to:

-Activities will be carried out by a qualified outdoor instructor with input from Occupational Therapy and a support worker, they may include:
+Activities will be carried out by a qualified outdoor instructor with input from Occupational Therapy and a support worker, and may include: